Cepher-Bible/Kjv-Style-Covenant-Just/README.md

   The rhythmic majesty and structure of the King James Version are maintained (thee/thou/saith, etc.), paired with these consistent terms for clarity and continuity.

 - **Textual Ambiguities Honored**:
-  In passages where the original consonantal text allows multiple valid readings (supported by ancient versions like the Septuagint or Dead Sea Scrolls), both layers are allowed to resonate.
+  In passages where the original, Polysemy consonantal text allows multiple valid readings (supported by ancient versions like the Septuagint or Dead Sea Scrolls), both layers are allowed to resonate.

   Examples:
   - Psalm 22:16   "like a lion, they pierced my hands and my feet" (holding "lion" imagery and "pierced" wounding together).